Skeeter syndrome

-Skeeter syndrome (papular urticaria) is a localized severe allergic reaction to mosquito bites, consisting of inflammation, peeling skin, blistering, ulceration and sometimes fever.
+Skeeter syndrome (also papular urticaria) is a localized severe allergic reaction to mosquito bites, consisting of inflammation, peeling skin, blistering, ulceration and sometimes fever.
 It is caused by allergenic polypeptides in mosquito saliva, and therefore is not contagious.
 It is one of several forms, being one of the most severe, of allergic responses to mosquito bites, termed mosquito bite allergies.

 The condition may vary between individuals based on the reaction size and severity.
 Some individuals may experience reactions only to some bites and not others, thought to be attributed to varying reactions to different species of mosquitoes.

 Although the term seems informal, it has appeared in scientific literature.

 Diagnosis

 Circumscribed erythema related to severe mosquito bite allergic reaction.

 Clinical examination alone cannot distinguish between a response caused by infection, such as cellulitis, and skeeter syndrome.
 However, skeeter syndrome usually progresses over the course of hours versus cellulitis, which typically evolves over the course of several days.
 As such, accurate history is imperative when making the diagnosis.
 Since IgE and IgG are key players in mosquito allergy, diagnosis can be confirmed by an immunosorbent assay measuring IgE and IgG to mosquito saliva antigens.